 Our net revenues are derived mainly from sales of video and audio products and solutions for digital media content production, management and distribution, and related professional services and maintenance contracts.
+We also sell individual licenses for our software products through our webstore.
 We commonly sell large, complex solutions to our customers that, due to their strategic nature, have long lead times where the timing of order execution and fulfillment can be difficult to predict.
 In addition, the rapid evolution of the media industry is changing our customers' needs, businesses, and revenue models, which is influencing their short-term and long-term purchasing decisions.
 As a result of these factors, the timing and amount of product revenue recognized related to orders for large, complex solutions, as well as the services associated with them, can fluctuate from quarter to quarter and cause significant volatility in our quarterly and annual operating results.
 See the risk factors discussed in Part I - Item 1A under the heading "Risk Factors" of this Form 10-K.